AJVancattenburch/my_portfolio/README.md

       - **`/src/App.vue`** - Contains the main Vue file that renders the entire application.
       - **`/src/main.js`** - Contains the main JavaScript file that initializes the Vue application.

       Your folder/file structure should look like this if you have cloned the repository correctly.
-I will also highlight the most important folders and files that you will be working with to customize your portfolio template:
+I will also notate the most important folders and files that you will be working with to customize your portfolio template:

       ```bash
         my_portfolio
         ├── src
-        │   ├── assets <-- 🖼️🎨 Contains all images types, and styles to be customized to 'change the theme' used in the project.
+        │   ├── assets <-- 🖼️🎨 f
         │   │   ├── img <-- 🖼️ Contains all images used in the project, broken down by type.
         │   │   │   ├── ...📂 folders for different image types (e.g. icons, logos, project images, etc.)
         │   │   └── scss